MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/bots-and-tabs.md

 # [Update the tab through bot message](#tab/update-the-tab-through-bot-message)

-Let's consider the scenario where a user sends a message to the bot asking it to do some change in the tab.
-For example, users of an analytics platform might ask a bot, what are my latest usage metrics?.
+Let's consider the scenario where a user sends a message to the bot asking it to make some changes to the tab.
+For example, users of an analytics platform might ask a bot, What are my latest usage metrics?.

 :::image type="content" source="~/assets/images/bots/user-bot-tab.png" alt-text="Sequence diagram that explains the communication flow between user, bot, and tab." lightbox="~/assets/images/bots/user-bot-tab.png":::

 As shown in the above flow chart, when a user sends a message to your bot, your server responds to the user through a bot message.
 In parallel, your bot server sends data through the same web socket connection that your tab application is using.
 When your tab receives that data, you can then process and display the update to your user.

 In this example, the socket connection with the tab can be retrieved through the `userId`.
-In a collaborative context, such as meeting stage, you might also want to use `userId` and `threadId` for socket connection mapping.
+In a collaborative context, such as a meeting stage, you might also want to use `userId` and `threadId` for socket connection mapping.
 Collaborative document apps might use `documentId` for socket connection mappings, opting to edit the document for all users viewing that document.
 As such, it's important to clearly define what mapping you expect to use for each tab surface.

 # [Update the bot through change in the tab](#tab/update-the-bot-through-change-in-the-tab)